akrabatt/window_manager_Xorg/README.txt

 Hi there !
-This is my own simply window manager for linux, like DWM or i3
+This is my own simpl window manager for linux, like DWM or i3